pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Background

-I have a number of remote switching requirements on my boat that either don't warrant the expense of NMEA 2000 hardware or are in locations that are difficult to reach from the installed NMEA bus or are otherwise more suited to Ethernet connection.
+Recently I had an idea for a project that required multi-channel remote switching over Ethernet and, ideally, direct integration with Signal K.
+For consistency of experience and expectation I wanted to use devices that as far as possible behaved in a similar way to my existing NMEA 2000 switchbank relays.

-The DS series of Ethernet relay modules are interesting because they can be configured to autonomously transmit status reports in a way which can mimic the familiar behaviour of NMEA complient switchbanks and which allows some measure of application resilience.
+The Devantec DS series of Ethernet relay modules caught my eye because they can be configured to autonomously transmit status reports in a way which can mimic the familiar behaviour of NMEA compliant switchbanks.

-This plugin was developed and tested with
+This plugin provides an interface between Signal K's electrical switch data model and Devantec DS relay modules and was developed and tested with
 [this product](https://www.robot-electronics.co.uk/catalog/product/view/id/159/s/ds2824-24-x-16a-ethernet-relay/category/7/)
 kindly supplied for evaluation by: